-Cisco Unified Contact Center Express helps to guarantee the inbound and outbound voice and email guidelines for your company, while customer interaction management helps guarantee the first delivery of each contact to the correct agent.
+Cisco Unified Contact Center Express helps to guarantee the inbound and outbound voice and email guidelines for your company.
+In contrast, customer interaction management helps guarantee the first delivery of each contact to the correct agent.

-Maximum ROI is given for contact centers when the business rules of your company can impact the contact center’s conduct.
-Cisco Unified Contact Center Express’s routing capacities facilitate categorizing and prioritizing client contacts in a manner that best meets your company’s needs to guarantee that each contact is routed to the correct agent at the correct place the first time, maximizing the first-call resolution.
+Maximum ROI is given for contact centers when your company’s business rules can impact the contact center’s conduct.
+Cisco Unified Contact Center Express’s routing capacities facilitate categorizing and prioritizing client contacts in a manner that best meets your company’s needs to guarantee that each contact is routed to the correct agent at the correct place the first time, maximizing the first call resolution.

-Cisco Unified Contact Center Express’s routing promotes a broad variety of routing logic that can precisely target and selectively route various contact classes, or even identify individual contacts for tailored, prioritized routing.
+Cisco Unified Contact Center Express’s routing promotes a wide variety of routing logic that can precisely target and selectively route various contact classes or even identify individual contacts for tailored, prioritized routing.